Skip navigation

 Cessation Programs

 • N-O-T (Not On Tobacco): Interactive smoking and vaping cessation program for teens by the American Lung Association.
 N-O-T is led by trained facilitators who deliver the structured curriculum in schools or community-based settings.
+There is also an online, self-paced version.

 Campaigns